Revenue Tax SBT

 Section 65 Taxable income under this Part is net profit which is calculated by deducting income from business or income arising from business carried on in an accounting period with expenses in accordance with conditions prescribed in Section 65 Bis and Section 65 Ter.
 An accounting period shall be twelve months except in the following cases where it may be less than twelve months:

-Thai Income Tax Law
+Thai Personal Income Tax Law

 Under section 41 of the Revenue Code an individual Thai citizen or foreigner who lives in Thailand for one or more periods totaling at least 180 days in any tax (calendar) year is, for tax purposes, deemed a resident of Thailand and subject to tax on all assessable income derived from sources within the country, whether paid within or outside Thailand, and on assessable income derived from foreign sources to the extent that it is brought into Thailand in a year in which income is received.
 A non-resident individual is subject to tax only on assessable income from Thai sources, regardless of payment location.

-Tax Rates and Personal Income (source Thailand Tax Law (official))
+Tax Rates and Personal Income (source: Thailand Tax Law (official) )

 Thailand approved a new personal income tax structure which slashes the maximum tax rate from 37% to 35%.
 The new tax rate will take effect in the 2013 tax year (read more).